 Third printing.
 There is now very little left of thecolour block and all that is printed are some extradetails in shades of green.
 The white in these prints is the paper.
 Some artists use translucent inksbut all these are opaque.

-Final printing of ‘Starlings and Hares’.
+Final printing of ‘Starlings and Poppies’.
 The black Key Block brings the wholelinocut together and gives it some depth.
 This is possibly the most difficultblock to print as there is no room for error.
 Black is such a strong colourthat the slightest unwanted mark can be seen.